Calandiel/Alyria/src/races/bunnies.md

 ### Dragonriders
 There has only been one bunny dragon rider, [Lena "Dragontamer" Warmheart](../people/individuals/lena_warmheart.md).
-She was given the egg stolen by [Rabin](../people/individuals/rabin_lagoheart.md) to care for until it hatched and grew.
-Lena would pair bond with the dragon and the two would rarely be apart for long.
-Later in life, Lena would learn her dragon sought to mate and they would search for another dragon.
-Though the dragon they found was able to breed, it seems the two were different species as the offspring lacked wings and grew to be much smaller.
-They were cared for just the same and would come to be the ancestors of the wyverns that make up the elite of [Ashfur]() cavalry.

 ### Wyvernriders / Dragoons
 The Wyvernriders ride the descendants of Lena's dragon in battle.
 Though the wyverns are rarer and slower,